webshootertk/webshooter/README.md

 where `path` is the full or relative path to a site which has been generated with `new`.
 For now, this is identical to running `hyde gen` inside `path`.

+### Updating your site with its template's changes
+If the template you're using gets updated after you've generated your site and you want to incorporate some or all of those changes into your site, you can use `git cherry-pick` to selectively grab the commits you want.

+Let's assume your
+website is its own git repository, with no more ties to the template repo.
+Let's also assume you're using hyde-bootstrap as your template (though the process is the same for other templates as well).

+First, set up your parent template as a remote and fetch its changes:

+    git remote add hyde-bootstrap git://github.com/aims-group/hyde-bootstrap
+    git fetch hyde-bootstrap

+Fetching doesn't overwrite anything or try to merge any code (pulling does).
+Once you've fetched changes, you can cherry-pick the ones you want.
+If you just want the changes performed by the most recent commit of hyde-bootstrap, you can do

+    git cherry-pick hyde-bootstrap/master

+Otherwise you can specify a specific commit hash or use one of several other ways of specifying commits.
+See `man git-cherry-pick` for more info.

+When you're done, just `git commit`, add to the prepopulated commit message if you like, and you're ready to push.

 [hyde/hyde]:                 https://github.com/hyde/hyde
 [twitter/bootstrap]:         https://github.com/twitter/bootstrap